statsig-io/docs/docs/statsig-warehouse-native/guides/running_a_poc.md

 # Running a WHN Proof Of Concept

-The purpose of this guide is to give the reader and a general overview of how they should plan a proof of concept with Statsig Warehouse Native.
-This guide should articulate the high level components of our solution, the steps required for a customer to successfully lead a proof of concept and validation/next steps to move forward with a productionization.

 # Introduction

 In this guide, we suggest some planning steps which aim to assist in running an effective proof of concept.